EvaBroberg/Flora-and-Fauna-memory-game/README.md

 <h2>Features</h2>

-Game environment is fully responsive allowing user to play on any devices, desktop version fits all the visual information on the screen without scrolling allowing user to see and engage with all the game features.
-For mobile view 1st level cards are displayed in pairs rather than in threes in attempt to keep card size larger and avoid unecessary white space at the bottom of the screen, as the number of cards increases cards get smaller attemting to allow as many rows as needed to try ank keep all the cards visable without scrolling.
+The game environment is fully responsive allowing the user to play on any devices, desktop version fits all the visual information on the screen without scrolling allowing the user to see and engage with all the game features.
+For mobile view 1st level cards are displayed in pairs rather than in threes in attempt to keep card size larger and avoid unnecessary white space at the bottom of the screen, as the number of cards increases cards get smaller attempting to allow as many rows as needed to try and keep all the cards visible without scrolling.

-i- icon for game instructions and speaker icon is added to the Log in page allowing user to familiarise with a game and decided whether they want sound effects or not before game starts.
+i- icon for game instructions is added to the login page allowing the user to familiarise with a game.

-All levels of the game share same design theme (same headder displaying logo in the middle timer on the top left corner, flip count on the top right corner and a good luck message including their chosen name under the header).
-The only thing changing as the game progresses is the amount of cards displayed and the theme of the cards whick is divided in three categories.
-Log in page was created to go with an overall design using overlay of the same colour as dominant colour of the game background, same fonts and logo are also displayed.
-All the overlay displays such as: "You won", "game over", "next level" share exact same style and identical buttons to provide consistancy.
+All levels of the game share same design theme (the same header displaying the logo in the middle timer on the top left corner, flip count on the top right corner and a good luck message including their chosen name under the header).
+And a sound icon on the top right corner allowing uset to decide whether they want sound effects or not.
+The only thing changing as the game progresses is the number of cards displayed and the theme of the cards which is divided into three categories.
+Log in page was created to go with an overall design using an overlay of the same color as the dominant color of the game background, same fonts and logo are also displayed.
+All the overlay displays such as: "You won", "game over", "next level" share the exact same style and identical buttons to provide consistency.

 <h2>Log-in Page</h2>

-Log in page is imediately displayed once user access game, it overlays all the content displaying large logo and requiring an input of the chosen name.
-If name hasn't been entered modal pops up alerting that name must be provided. at the top right corner of log-in page (top middle for mobile devices) user can navigate to "i" or "speaker" icons and read game rules as well as to disable sound effects.
-Once user has familiarised themselves with game rules, amended sound options and chosen a name they then press the button to start the game (it is also possible to access the game by pressing enter, in order to provide convenience).
+Log in page is immediately displayed once user access game, it overlays all the content displaying the large logo and requiring an input of the chosen name.
+If the name hasn't been entered modal pops up alerting that name must be provided. at the top right corner of the log-in page (top middle for mobile devices) user can navigate to "i" or "speaker" icons and read game rules as well as to disable sound effects.
+Once the user has familiarised themselves with game rules, amended sound options and chosen a name they then press the button to start the game (it is also possible to access the game by pressing enter, in order to provide convenience).

 <h2>First Level</h2>

-As soon as user enters the game "Good luck 'User's chosen name" is displayed on the screen and timer starts a count down from 60 and a game background music starts playing (unless user had previously disabled it).
-Player flips first card (every flip of the card has a sound effect), player flips a second card, on the top right flip count increases by 1.
-If the match is made user hears a match sound and cards stay face up, if cards didn't match no-match sound activated and cards flip back.
+As soon as the user enters the game "Good luck 'User's chosen name" is displayed on the screen and timer starts a count down from 60 and a game background music starts playing (unless the user had previously disabled it).
+The player flips the first card (every flip of the card has a sound effect), the player flips a second card, on the top right flip count increases by 1.
+If the match is made the user hears a matching sound and cards stay face up if cards didn't match no-match sound activated and cards flip back.
 Users get to try until they either ran out of given time or exceeded a given amount of flips per game.
-If the game was lost, losing sound activates and overlay anouncing lost game appears covering all content.
-Under thext "Sorry, you have lost" a big button with text "Try again" is displayed allowing user to reset the game.
-Every time user starts a new game cards are reshuffled and their position changes.
-If player has matched all the cards in time given and not exceeded number of flips provided overlay next level appears.
-It's functionality works similarly to game over overlay as it displays text and the button, the only difference being that the button will lead to a second level rather than restarting the game.
+If the game was lost, losing sound activates and overlay announcing lost game appears covering all content.
+Under the "Sorry, you have lost" a big button with the text "Try again" is displayed allowing the user to reset the game.
+Every time user starts a new game card are reshuffled and their position changes.
+If a player has matched all the cards in the time given and not exceeded the number of flips provided overlay next level appears.
+Its functionality works similarly to the game over overlay as it displays text and the button, the only difference being that the button will lead to a second level rather than restarting the game.

 <h2>Second Level</h2>

-Once user had clicked "Start next level button" all same features as level one are activated, background music, timer and flip count starts working.
+Once the user had clicked "Start next level button" all same features as level one are activated, background music, timer and the flip count starts working.
 More cards are added to the board and the rest of the game is identical to the first level.

 <h2>Third Level</h2>

 Exactly same as 1st and 2nd levels except even more cards are added to the board and if all cards were matched this time the game is won.
 "Congratulations You Won" overlay appears and victory sound is played.
-This overlay has same functionality as game over displaying text and a button to "Play again", only the messaging changes.
+This overlay has the same functionality as game over displaying text and a button to "Play again", only the messaging changes.

 <h2>Existing features</h2>

 <ul>
-	<li>Log in page conists of form and a submmit button allowing player to choose the name before game starts, which is later displayed on the screen</li>
+	<li>Log in page consists of a form and a submit button allowing the player to choose the name before the game starts, which is later displayed on the screen</li>
-	<li>information and sound icons are provided that grows and changes colour when hovered over, allowing user to amend sound affects and read game rules before game starts </li>
+	<li>information and sound icons are provided that grows and changes color when hovered over, allowing the user to amend sound effects and read game rules before the game starts</li>
-	<li>Timer and flip count is provided throughout all levels of the game, sharing style and functionality</li>
+	<li>Timer and the flip count is provided throughout all levels of the game, sharing style and functionality</li>
 	<li>Users name with "good luck message" is displayed throughout all levels of the game</li>
 	<li>Set of interactive cards that shares same style properties (increasing in number by level) is provided throughout the game</li>
 	<li>"Next Level", "Game over" and "You won" overlays are activated on each level also consisting of the button encouraging user to restart a game or progress to the next level</li>
-	<li>Same footer is used throughout the game indicating copy right with a year of game creation and an github icon which grows and changes colour when hovered over and on the click leads a user to a github repository where they are able to check out the code behind the game</li>
+	<li>The same footer is used throughout the game indicating copyright with a year of game creation and a GitHub icon which grows and changes color when hovered over and on the click leads a user to a GitHub repository where they are able to check out the code behind the game</li>
 </ul>

 <h4>Features to improve or create</h4>